htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   would not count files created in /dev/shm in the MemoryUsage attribute.
   :jira:`586`

+- Fixed a bug where running *condor_who* as a non-root user on a Unix system would print a confusing warning to stderr about running as non-root.
+  :jira:`590`

 - Fixed a bug on the Windows platform where *condor_submit* would crash rarely after succesfully submitting a job.
 This caused problems for programs that look at the return status of *condor_submit*, including *condor_dagman*